 Mr Haret is right that many councils use commingling – or commangling as it’s sometimes called – that is the mixing up all recycling together.
 Why is that?

-The glass that goes to Greenwich gets so crushed up and contaminated that no British or French bottle maker can use it to make bottles so it’s used as aggregate for roads.
+The glass that goes to contaminated that no British or French bottle maker can use it to make bottles so it’s used as aggregate for roads.
 The carbon cost of sending glass through a MRF for it to end up as aggregate is high.
 It would make much more sense to keep it out of the commingled collections and give it straight to companies that make bottles or jars.
 And depressingly we create more carbon dioxide putting glass through the commingled system than we would if we simply dumped the bottles in a landfill site.

 But there are, I think, three other possible solutions that mean not having to replace our entire fleet: